 The large format, multi-brand retailer could and should have one of the most vibrant and relevant offers.
 It can entertain, feed, replenish and revive a customer in a way that no other single entity can.
 It can be a compact shopping centre and an exhibition hall, even a flexible workspace, all at once!
 What if 30% of the retail floor-space of a traditional department store was allocated to events?
 What could you sell, what would you sell… should you even sell?

-Over the coming weeks, we’re exploring these topics under three key headings:
+We’re exploring these topics under three key headings:

 - The customer – The customer no longer shops in the way department stores sell.
-What needs to change? (click to read)
+What needs to change?

 - The offer – We’ve seen it (and shopped it) all before, so how do we keep it fresh?